 This new clinical trial was placebo-controlled, meaning that the drug’s actual efficacy was tested against a placebo.
 It also set out to confirm how high a dose of the experimental drug would be safe for human participants.

-Therefore, the scientists recruited 110 people who had had acute ischemic stroke and who were following treatment with tPA, intra-arterial thrombectomy, or both of these therapies.
+Therefore, the scientists recruited 110 people who had had acute ischemic stroke and who were following treatment with tPA,

 The participants — all aged between 18 and 90 — were followed for a period of 90 days, as they were administered varying doses of the experimental drug.